 THE SHEILA E. DOCUMENTARY

 CURRENTLY IN PRODUCTION

-This film will follow now-60-year-old Sheila E. over the course of a year.
-We have exclusive, intimate access, hanging out with Sheila both at home and backstage on her tour, where we will observe as she reminisces on the roller coaster ride of her extensive musical career and personal life.
-The film will interweave current day moments with her historical life story as told through archival footage, never-before-seen footage from her personal archives, interviews with her family, close friends, and many of the celebrity musicians she has collaborated with over the years.
+This film follows Sheila today, both at home and backstage on tour, as she reminisces on the roller coaster ride of her extensive musical career and personal life.
+The film interweaves current day moments with her historical life story as told through archival footage, never-before-seen footage from her personal archives, interviews with her family, close friends, and many of the celebrity musicians she has collaborated with over the years.